JERUSALEM – Parts of the Dead Sea Scrolls are up for sale -- in tiny pieces.

-In the 1967 Mideast war, Israel seized the Rockefeller collection, and sent soldiers to Bethlehem in the West Bank, 8 kilometers (5 miles) south of Jerusalem, where Kando was rumored to hold another important scroll.
+In the 1967 Mideast war, Israel seized the Rockefeller collection, and sent soldiers to Bethlehem in the West Bank, 5 miles south of Jerusalem, where Kando was rumored to hold another important scroll.
 After a brief imprisonment, Kando revealed the parchment scroll in a shoe box under a floor tile in his bedroom, and sold it to Israeli authorities for $125,000, according to a written account by Yadin.

 It is called the Temple Scroll, because it partly describes the construction of the Jewish Temple in Jerusalem.
 At 8.15 meters (26.7 feet) long, it is the longest ever found.